hpi-schul-cloud/infra-otc-cert-manager-webhook/README.md

 Optional: Run "make build" to locally build the Docker container.

+Note that a docker image of the Webhook application is not needed for running tests.
+The source code is sufficient.

 #### OTC DNS Client Tests

 The test functionality concerning the OTC API is in [otcdns/client_test.go](otcdns/client_test.go).